-This might not seem like an important rc flight school lesson, but it actually is.
+This might not seem like an important rc flight school lesson, but it actually is - albeit a very short one.
 Getting to know your rc airplane inside and out will maximise your enjoyment from it and help you greatly in those times ahead when you're fixing it after a crash.

 So take your time with this one, and don't just rush out to the flying field before you've finished taking it out the box!